bigpapiarnold/smolplanets_documentation/docs/source/tokenomics.rst

 The remaining 4 members of the team serve as moderators, helping to keep the community organized and running smoothly.
 They are responsible for answering questions, addressing concerns, and ensuring that everyone has a positive experience with the project.

-In conclusion, the "Smolplanets" NFT project has a well-rounded team with a clear structure, and everyone is working together to bring the Cosmic Secret Society to life.
+In conclusion, the Cosmic Secret Society NFT project has a well-rounded team with a clear structure, and everyone is working together to bring the Cosmic Secret Society to life.
 Each member plays a crucial role in the success of the project, and the team is dedicated to delivering a truly one-of-a-kind NFT collection that is both beautiful and meaningful.